analysiscenter/cardio/docs/modules/models.rst

 About DirichletModel
 ~~~~~~~~~~~~~~~~~~~~

-This model is used to predcit probability of atrial fibrillation.
+This model is used to predict probability of atrial fibrillation.
 It predicts Dirichlet distribution parameters from which class probabilities are sampled.

 .. image:: dirichlet_model.png